ecs-org/ecs-appliance/README.md

 # ECS-Appliance

-the ecs appliance is a selfservice production setup virtual machine builder and executor. it can be stacked with the developer vm, but is independend of it.
+the ecs appliance is a selfservice production setup virtual machine builder and executor. it can be stacked on top of the developer vm, but is independend of it.

-## where to start
+## upgrade your developer-vm

 insert your devserver name (eg. "testecs") into your /etc/hosts:
 `sudo -s 'printf "%s" "127.0.0.1 testecs" >> /etc/hosts'`